ikletzli/CS6350/README.md

 To run the linear regression file, start in the top level directory and run: python3 ./LinearRegression/linear_regression.py.

 To run perceptron for HW3, start in the top level directory and run: python3 ./Perceptron/perceptron.py.

+To run svm for HW4, start in the top level directory and run: python3 ./SVM/svm.py.